 Chris Ignacio is a New York based theatre artist, musician, puppeteer, and educator.
 He studied at the Boston Conservatory and has performed / taught nationally and abroad since then.
-Currently, he works as the Associate Producer for Ma-Yi Theater Company.
+He formerly served as the Associate Producer for Ma-Yi Theater Company.

 I am constantly examining the phenomenon of the human voice and movement.
 I am also fascinated by puppets and how we see ourselves in them.

 My curiosity towards the voice and body extends throughout all my work; whether through the disproportioned, exaggerated life of the clown, the commercial voice over actor, a non-vocal dancing object/puppet, or the naked vulnerability of a singer onstage.
 The concept of voice as identity is a constant theme being picked apart and rearranged to ask more questions.